×

-I can definitely say that using video clips is one of my top language-teaching strategies.
+Using video clips is one of my top language-teaching strategies.
 It’s a medium that entertains and motivates English learners in my classroom.

-And because English language learners come with different levels and experiences, these video resources span all the age ranges.
+But with the mountain of videos out there, which ones do you use?
+I’ve put together a list of resources for teaching English with videos.
+And because English language learners come with different levels and experiences, these video resources and activities span all the age ranges.

-Video Resources for Busy Educators
+Video Resources for Teaching English

-teaching english with videos
+British Councilteaching english with videos

 British Council offers a plethora of online activities devoted to young kids, teenagers and adults.
 Alongside the numerous interactive activities on each page, you’ll find a video section with clips geared toward language learners.